What better way to woo the love of your life than with this quirky Italian pasta recipe?

-If making your own dough, you can opt for making pink pasta roses if you prefer.
+If making your own dough, you can also try making pink pasta roses.
 Click here for dough recipe.

-Timing: If making fresh pasta give yourself plenty of time (as pasta needs to rest for about an hour), plus with prep work and cooking, you need to allow for around 3 hours.
-But it’s well worth the effort when you’re wanting to cook something a little extra special!
+Timing: If making fresh pasta give yourself plenty of time (as pasta needs to rest for about an hour), plus with prep work and cooking, you need to allow for around 3 hours in total.

 1. Either make 350gms of fresh egg pasta dough or if you prefer use ready made lasagne sheets.
 (If doing the latter, follow cooking instructions on the packet)